microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

 <a name="Overview"></a>
 ## Overview ##

-[Microsoft Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/ "Microsoft Cognitive Services") is a suite of APIs and services backed by machine learning that enables developers to incorporate intelligent features such as facial recognition in photos and videos, sentiment analysis in text, and language understanding into their applications.
+[Microsoft Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/ "Microsoft Cognitive Services") is a suite of services and APIs backed by machine learning that enables developers to incorporate intelligent features such as facial recognition in photos and videos, sentiment analysis in text, and language understanding into their applications.
 Microsoft's [Custom Vision Service](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) is among the newest members of the Cognitive Services suite.
 Its purpose is to create image classification models that "learn" from labeled images you provide.
 Want to know if a photo contains a picture of a flower?
 Train the Custom Vision Service with a collection of flower images, and it can tell you whether the next image includes a flower — or even what type of flower it is.

 ![](Images/custom-vision-details.jpg)

 The Custom Vision Service enables organizations to develop domain-specific image-classification models and use it to analyze image content.
 Examples include identifying a dog's breed from a picture of the dog, analyzing images for adult content, and identifying defective parts produced by manufacturing processes.
 It was recently used to [help search-and-rescue drones](https://blogs.technet.microsoft.com/canitpro/2017/05/10/teaching-drones-to-aid-search-and-rescue-efforts-via-cognitive-services/) identify objects such as boats and life vests in large bodies of water and recognize potential emergency situations in order to notify a rescue squad without waiting for human intervention.

+The Custom Vision Service exposes two APIs: the [Custom Vision Training API](https://southcentralus.dev.cognitive.microsoft.com/docs/services/d9a10a4a5f8549599f1ecafc435119fa/operations/58d5835bc8cb231380095be3) and the [Custom Vision Prediction API](https://southcentralus.dev.cognitive.microsoft.com/docs/services/eb68250e4e954d9bae0c2650db79c653/operations/58acd3c1ef062f0344a42814).
+You can build, train, and test image-classification models using the [Custom Vision Service portal](https://www.customvision.ai/), or you can build, train, and test them using the Custom Vision Training API.
+Once a model is trained, you can use the Custom Vision Prediction API to build apps that utilize it.
+Both are REST APIs that are easily called from a variety of programming languages.

 In this lab, you will create a Custom Vision Service model, train it with images of famous paintings tagged with the artists' names, and utilize the model from a Node.js app to identify the artist of paintings that you upload.
 Along the way, you will learn how to train a Custom Vision Service model and leverage it from your apps using REST APIs.